5l1v3r1/Beginner-Python-Exercises/README.md

 ### **Question:**

 > ***Let's say I give you a list saved in a variable: a = [1, 4, 9, 16, 25, 36, 49, 64, 81, 100].
-Write one line of Python that takes this list 'a' and makes a new list that has only the even elements of this list in it..***
+Write one line of Python that takes this list 'a' and makes a new list that has only the even elements of this list in it.***

 ---------------------------------------